OriginVault/originvault-schema-registry/v1/did_method_specification.md

 # DID Method Specification for `did:originvault`

 ## 1. Abstract
 The `did:originvault` method is designed for decentralized identity and credential management within the OriginVault ecosystem.
-It enables the creation, resolution, updating, and deactivation of DIDs, leveraging OriginVault namespaces, IPFS, and blockchain technology for secure, scalable, and interoperable identity operations.
+It enables the creation, resolution, updating, and deactivation of DIDs, leveraging OriginVault namespaces, IPFS, Ceramic, and blockchain technology for secure, scalable, and interoperable identity operations.

 ---